ramblingsofadev/docs/introduction.md

 <h1 id="basics">Basics</h1>

 Aphiria is a simple, expressive PHP framework to build APIs with.
 It's comprised of several decoupled libraries, and also builds on top of some libraries from <a href="https://www.opulencephp.com" target="_blank">Opulence</a>.
 For example, need an endpoint to create a user object?
-Simple:
+Simple.

 ```php
 final class UserController extends Controller